Audacious hangs on CTRl+F in big playlist with big files (mixes)

 I set Priority to Major, but I would like to set it to Critical, as it is really annoying and forces me (and hopefully others) to scroll through the whole list to find single entries.

-#5 Updated by Rueh Haene about 1 month ago
+#5 Updated by Rueh Haene 3 months ago

 I have tried a bit around and it appears to be a single file, that causes the hang.
 The file command says: